 If your exercise program is designed to both burn calories and increase cardiovascular fitness, you might want to incorporate both kinds of exercise.
 Take a brisk walk on flat terrain on one day, ride your bike for the same amount of time on the next day, and so on.
 You get the benefits of both while at the same time exercising different muscle groups and breaking up the monotony of a single-exercise routine.

 Regardless of whether or not bike riding is equal to walking for exercise, experts agree that they are comparable, and they are two of the best exercises you can do.
 So get out there and do them!

-Use the workout plan finder to locate a preplanned exercise routine to supplement your walking and biking now!
+Sign up for a PRO account today to use features like our workout plan finder to locate a preplanned exercise routine to supplement your walking and biking now!